nicolemunoz99/Q-and-A-microservice/README.md

 * PostgreSQL (and MongoDB for performance comparison)

 ### Docker Images
-I testing performance with SQL and noSQL databases.
-Since the data scrubbing was a little different, I have database-specific APIs.
+I tested service performance with SQL and noSQL databases.
+Since the data scrubbing was a little different for the two, I have database-specific APIs.

 SQL:
 * [PostgreSQL database] (https://hub.docker.com/r/nemunoz/shopping-portal-db)